sobolevn/sobolevn.github.io/_posts/2019-02-23-engineering-guide-to-user-stories.md

     Then no issue is created

   Scenario: new valid unauthenticated issue webhook is received
+    Given issue webhook is valid
-    Given issue webhook is valid but not authenticated When it is received
+    And issue webhook is not authenticated
+    When it is received
     Then no issue is created
     And webhook data is saved for future investigation